A message from our Chair, Dr Ian McNamara

 Facilitated by Highland Senior Citizens Network & Age Scotland

-We've had a really successful programme of Older People's Groups Get-Togethers over the past two years - meeting in Inverness, Caithness, Badenoch & Strathspey, Lochaber and Skye and Lochalsh.
+We've had a really successful programme of Older People's Groups Get-Togethers over the past three years - meeting in Inverness, Caithness, Badenoch & Strathspey, Lochaber and Skye and Lochalsh.

 with Age Scotland

 "Crabbit Old Woman", also variously titled "Look Closer", "Look Closer Nurse", "Kate", "Open Your Eyes" or "What Do You See?"is a poem written in 1966 by Phyllis McCormack, then working as a nurse in Sunnyside Hospital, Montrose.
 The poem is written in the voice of an old woman in a nursing home who is reflecting upon her life.
 Crabbit is Scots for "bad-tempered" or "grumpy".

 HSCN in conjunction with Eden Court Theatre, Inverness created a short video of the poem to be shown at their annual Conference in April 2015.

 Who we are

 A Highland-wide network of local voices, joined to be representative of the 77,000 people of the Highlands who are over 55.

 We aspire to be independent, well-informed and credible; and above all, to truly empower the voices of senior citizens across Highland.